datanok/RiffRivals/README.md

-# Dhwani - Collaborative Music Creation on Reddit

-**Dhwani** is a revolutionary collaborative music creation app built on Reddit's Devvit platform that transforms Reddit's threaded reply system into an asynchronous jam session experience.
-Create musical "Riffs" as custom posts, layer additional instruments through replies, and build complex musical compositions through Reddit's natural threading structure.
+# RiffRivals – Rhythm Battles Built by the Community

+**RiffRivals** is a Reddit-integrated rhythm platform where users make challenges for each other — not against the computer.
+Built on Reddit's Devvit platform, RiffRivals turns every post into a playable rhythm challenge that the community can attempt, score, and remix.

-## What is Dhwani?
+## What is RiffRivals?

-Dhwani (Sanskrit for "sound") is the world's first Reddit-native music collaboration platform that turns every Reddit thread into a potential musical masterpiece.
-This interactive web app runs directly within Reddit posts, allowing users to create, share, and collaborate on music without leaving the platform.
+RiffRivals is a rhythm battle platform where creativity meets competition.
+Users create two types of challenges:

+1. **Replication Challenges**: Record a short musical loop on virtual instruments (drums, piano, or synth), and others must match your rhythm accuracy and timing
+2. **Falling Tiles Charts**: Design your own rhythm game levels like Beat Saber or Osu! using a visual beatmap editor

-The app features a complete digital audio workstation (DAW) built with React and Tone.js, offering three professional virtual instruments: an 8-piece drum kit, a polyphonic piano with 7-octave range, and a 4-string bass guitar with 13-fret capability.
-Users can record musical performances in real-time, layer tracks together, and share their creations as Reddit posts that other users can build upon through the comment system.
+The app features professional browser-based virtual instruments built with React and Tone.js: an 8-piece drum kit, a polyphonic piano, and an electronic synth.
+Every challenge is published as a Reddit post, where the community can play, score, upvote, and remix the best creations.

 ### Core Features

-- **🎵 Create Musical Riffs**: Compose interactive musical pieces using professional-grade browser-based virtual instruments powered by Tone.js Web Audio synthesis
-- **🎤 Jam Together**: Add musical layers to existing posts through Reddit's reply system for true collaborative composition with automatic track synchronization
-- **🎼 Build Complex Compositions**: Use Reddit's threading to create multi-layered musical collaborations with unlimited depth and real-time playback
-- **🏆 Challenge Yourself**: Replicate existing riffs to improve your musical skills with precision scoring based on note accuracy and timing precision
-- **🌍 Share & Discover**: Experience music creation as a social, community-driven activity integrated with Reddit's voting and discussion system
-- **🎚️ Advanced Audio Engine**: Real-time synthesis with sub-millisecond timing precision, multi-track playback, and professional mixing controls
+- **🎸 Create Mode**: Record short musical loops (10-20 seconds) on drums, piano, or synth.
+Your recording becomes a replication challenge where others must match your rhythm and timing
+- **🎼 Chart Creator Mode**: Build your own Falling Tiles level using a visual beatmap editor.
+Place notes, set BPM, test your chart, and publish for others to play
+- **🎮 Play Challenges**: Attempt community-created challenges in two styles:
+  - **Replication**: Listen and play back the rhythm as accurately as possible
+  - **Falling Tiles**: Hit notes as they fall down the screen, Guitar Hero style
+- **🏆 Compete & Score**: Every attempt is scored on timing accuracy and note precision.
+Climb the leaderboards and prove your rhythm skills
+- **🔄 Remix System**: Found a great challenge?
+Remix it with your own twist and publish as a new challenge
+- **🌍 Community-Driven**: The best challenges rise to the top through Reddit's voting system.
+Every post is a playable rhythm game

-## What Makes Dhwani Innovative?
+## What Makes RiffRivals Innovative?

-### 🚀 **World's First Reddit-Native Music Platform**
+### 🚀 **Player-Made Rhythm Games**

-- **Revolutionary Threading**: First app to use Reddit's comment system for musical collaboration, turning every thread into a potential symphony
-- **Native Integration**: Musical data stored directly in Reddit posts and comments using Redis, making compositions part of Reddit's permanent content ecosystem
-- **Social Music Making**: Seamless integration with Reddit's community features, voting system, and discussion threads
-- **Persistent Compositions**: Every musical creation becomes discoverable, shareable content that can be upvoted, commented on, and built upon by the community
+- **Community as Game Designers**: Every user can create playable rhythm challenges.
+The community decides what's fun through voting
+- **Two Creative Paths**: Record live performances OR design levels with a visual editor.
+Different skills, same competitive spirit
+- **Must Clear to Publish**: Chart creators must successfully play through their own level before posting.
+Ensures every challenge is fair and playable
+- **Native Reddit Integration**: Challenges are Reddit posts stored in Redis.
+Play, comment, vote, and discuss without leaving Reddit

 ### 🎹 **Professional Browser-Based Virtual Instruments**

-- **🥁 Advanced Drum Kit**: 8-piece electronic drum set (Kick, Snare, Hi-Hat, Open Hat, Crash, Ride, Tom 1, Tom 2) with velocity-sensitive pads and realistic Tone.js synthesis using MembraneSynth and NoiseSynth
+- **🥁 Advanced Drum Kit**: 8-piece electronic drum set (Kick, Snare, Hi-Hat, Open Hat, Crash, Ride, Tom 1, Tom 2) with velocity-sensitive pads and realistic Tone.js synthesis
-- **🎹 Polyphonic Piano**: Full chromatic keyboard with 7-octave range (Octave 1-7), authentic piano sounds using PolySynth, and chord support for complex harmonies with built-in reverb
+- **🎹 Polyphonic Piano**: Full chromatic keyboard with authentic piano sounds using PolySynth and chord support for complex melodies
-- **🎸 4-String Bass Guitar**: Realistic bass with 13-fret range (0-12 frets) and standard tuning (E-A-D-G strings) using MonoSynth with low-pass filtering and sub-bass emphasis
+- **🎺 Electronic Synth**: Versatile synthesizer for creating electronic sounds and lead melodies
-- **🔊 Tone.js Audio Engine**: Professional-grade Web Audio API synthesis delivering studio-quality sound directly in the browser with automatic audio context management
+- **🔊 Tone.js Audio Engine**: Professional-grade Web Audio API synthesis delivering studio-quality sound directly in the browser

-### 🎼 **Asynchronous Musical Collaboration**
+### 🎼 **Visual Chart Creator**

-- **Real-Time Recording**: Record musical parts that automatically sync with existing compositions using precise timing algorithms with sub-millisecond accuracy
-- **Thread-Based Building**: Build on others' musical ideas through Reddit's familiar reply system, creating branching musical conversations with automatic track layering
-- **Multi-Instrument Arrangements**: Create complex orchestrations through community collaboration with unlimited layering and automatic composition management
-- **Version Control**: Each reply creates a new musical version while preserving the original composition and full collaboration history in Redis storage
+- **Timeline Grid Editor**: Place notes on a BPM-synced timeline with snap-to-grid functionality
+- **Multi-Lane System**: 4-6 lanes for different drum sounds or melodic notes
+- **Real-Time Preview**: Test your chart by playing it in Falling Tiles mode before publishing
+- **Difficulty Auto-Calculation**: System analyzes note density, BPM, and complexity to assign difficulty ratings
+- **Validation System**: Ensures charts have proper timing alignment, reasonable note density, and no overlapping notes

-### 🏆 **Gamified Musical Learning**
+### 🏆 **Competitive Scoring System**

-- **Challenge Mode**: Replicate existing riffs with precision scoring based on note accuracy (correct notes played) and timing precision (rhythm accuracy within 100ms tolerance)
+- **Dual Scoring Metrics**: Every challenge is scored on both timing accuracy (rhythm precision) and note accuracy (correct notes played)
-- **Visual Feedback**: Real-time visual cues during recording and playback with instrument highlighting, note visualization, and active track indicators
-- **Community Scoring**: Share challenge scores (S, A+, A, A-, B+, B, B-, C+, C, D grades) as Reddit comments for community recognition with detailed accuracy breakdowns
-- **Skill Development**: Progressive difficulty through community-created challenges with leaderboards and achievement tracking stored in Redis
+- **Leaderboards**: Compete for the top spot on each challenge.
+Scores are stored in Redis and displayed on challenge posts
+- **Grade System**: Earn grades from S-rank (perfect) down to D-rank based on your performance
+- **Remix Challenges**: Take any existing challenge and create your own variation.
+Original creator gets credit through parentPostId linking

 ### 🔧 **Advanced Audio Technology**